 Perhaps you have a bevy of good recipes.
 Or you want to be famous and have a show on television.
 Maybe you want to be rich.
 All are reasons to write a book.
 But the best is because you want to share your great food and terrific stories with readers.
 If you look at your favorite cookbooks, each one has at least one recipe that’s amazing, that you make over and over again.
 If not, the author’s voice rings through and you like thumbing through it for the writing or the photographs.
 In either case, there’s something about it that excites you.

-As Regina Schrambling wrote about Julia Child “…everyone wants to be her, but no one would dream of putting in 10 years of obsessive work on a cookbook.”
+As someone once wrote about Julia Child “…everyone wants to be her, but no one would dream of putting in 10 years of obsessive work on a cookbook.”
 Yes indeed, Julia spent ten years writing Mastering the Art of French Cooking.
 Are you willing to spend ten years laboring over a manuscript?
 That’s probably not likely and shouldn’t take that long, but you should believe in your idea enough to obsess over it night and day during the time you’re writing it, and be willing to spend a big chunk of your life devoted to it.

 2. Find Your Niche

-Saying you’re doing ‘seasonal and regional foods’ isn’t enough anymore.
+Saying you’re doing “seasonal and regional foods” isn’t enough anymore.
 Everyone does that—or says they do…what makes yours any better?
-Find something else or work within that genre.
+Find something else, or work within that genre.

 Like it or not, that’s what’s out there and that’s what people are buying.
 If they weren’t, no one would be selling them.
 Big-box bookstores exist to make money and they’re trying to sell books so most likely, ‘One Hundred Recipes from Tammy Terrific’ can’t compete with ‘One Hundred Meals from Rachel Ray’.
 Since they only have limited space, you need to give them a reason to carry your particular book.
-How is yours going to compete?
+How is yours going to fit in, and /or compete?

-One way is to evaluate cooking trends.
+Evaluate cooking trends.
 Scope Amazon and cookware shops.
 Is there a new item on the horizon that might need a cookbook to be sold alongside, like a panini-grill, a home smoker, a blow torch, or an ice cream maker?
 Are there any foods coming down the pipeline that might need recipes or merit further explanation?
 Soy, gluten-free, whole grains, and home-cooking are all popular right now.
 But what’s next?
 Hamburgers?
 Ceviche?
 Organic?
 A low-protein diet?
 What’s the next big thing?

 3. Find An Agent

 While it’s not imperative to have an agent, most editors and publishers give top-priority to proposals submitted by an agent.
 One editor told me she gets twenty proposals a day and frankly, doesn’t have the time to even look at most of them let alone respond.
 The best way to find an agent is to look at cookbooks that you like, check the acknowledgments, and take note of the agent.
 Then do some research to contact them with your proposal.
+Read query letter pet peeves from agents, to get a handle on how to approach one.

 A good agent knows exactly where to send your proposal and is on good terms with the top editors.
 If an agent accepts to take you on, that means they can sell it or will try to, since no one wants to push something they don’t believe in.
 You may get passed over by an agent for no apparent reason (trust me on that one…) as they may have a similar proposal on their docket or another author working in the same genre.
 (Same with editors.
 You may simply get rejected based on the fact they have a book in print or in the pipeline on the same subject.)

-Done right, with the help of an agent, your proposal can land on an editors desk the next day.
+Done right, with the help of an agent, your proposal can land on an editor’s desk the next day.
 A good agent will also help a writer shape that proposal and they handle on the contractual and legalese.
 Not that they have a crystal-ball into the future, but they do have their fingers on what’s selling and what’s not.
 As mentioned, you can sell a proposal without an agent but a good one will understand your concept and work on your behalf to get you’re your book sold.
 Finding an agent is one crucial part of the puzzle and in my opinion, one that’s important.

 4. The Proposal